ellismarte/server/README.md

+# About

+Share files with your friends

 # Instructions

 -Download and run ngrok on a port
--Create a .env file in the root of the directory
--Put PORT=# in your .env file.
--Put Root="/path/to/your/public/directory/" in your .env file.
--Yarn install
+-You need to set some environment variables: PORT & ROOT.
+Root is the path to your public directory, e.g. /path/to/your/public/directory/
--Yarn start
+-Yarn install & Yarn start

 # Versions
 -Node: 13.8.0